sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202005.0/data-import-categories/special-product-types/gift-cards/gift-cards.md

   - /v5/docs/en/gift-cards-import
 ---

 The **Gift Cards** category contains all data you need to manage gift cards information in your online store.
-We have structured this section according to the following .csv files that you will have to use to import the data:
+We have structured this section according to the following CSV files that you will have to use to import the data:

 * [gift_card_abstract_configuration.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/special-product-types/gift-cards/file-details-gift-card-abstract-configuration.csv.html): allows you to load information about the different types of gift cards.
 * [gift_card_concrete_configuration.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/special-product-types/gift-cards/file-details-gift-card-concrete-configuration.csv.html): allows you to define the amount of money for each gift card.

-The table below provides details on Gift Cards data importers, their purpose, .csv files, dependencies, and other details.
-Each data importer contains links to .csv files used to import the corresponding data, including specifications of mandatory and unique fields, dependencies, detailed explanations, recommendations, templates, and content examples.
+The table below provides details on Gift Cards data importers, their purpose, CSV files, dependencies, and other details.
+Each data importer contains links to CSV files used to import the corresponding data, including specifications of mandatory and unique fields, dependencies, detailed explanations, recommendations, templates, and content examples.

 | Data Importer | Purpose | Console Command| File(s) | Dependencies |
 | --- | --- | --- | --- |--- |